 They remain busy in allocating resources to incumbent products as workers, inputs, and financial capital seek their highest returns.
 In doing so they keep overlooking the unfolding transformation.
 Once they start experiencing an erosion of revenue and profit, it’s too late for them to reallocate resources from declining sectors to those rising from the below.
 As a matter of fact, upon adhering to best management pieces of advice, they often fail to respond on time to switch to the next wave.

 But for new entrants, this is an opportunity.
 In mature industries, there is a high entry barrier.
 Patents, complementary assets, production facilities, and incumbent firms’ brand value are often insurmountable barriers.
 For aspiring new entrants, often, infant alternative technology core becomes a target for innovating substitutions.
 But they emerge in primitive form.
 For example, in the 1960s, Sony wanted to be in the camera business.
 But the entry barrier was extremely high.

-Sony looked upon electronic image sensors as an alternative technology core to innovate cameras.
+Sony looked upon electronic image sensors as an alternative technology core to innovative cameras.
 The initial image sensor producing 8×8 black and white, noisy images was no way closer to film cameras.
-But Sony believed that they had to take steps to let disruptive technologies drive creative destruction.
-To address it, Sony focused on R&D for nurturing the technology core for making successive versions better as well as less costly.
+However, Sony believed that they had to take steps to let disruptive technologies drive creative destruction.
+To address it, Sony focused on R&D to nurture the technology core to make successive versions better as well as less costly.
 To many entrants like Sony, it has been great by choice for pursuing disruptive technologies.